cockroachdb/docs/cockroachcloud/user-authorization.md

 {{ site.data.products.db }} has a two-level authorization model: users have permissions within organizations, and on specific database clusters within organizations.

-Before proceding, it is recommended to review the {{ site.data.products.db }} authorization model, which is detailed in full here: [Authorization in {{ site.data.products.db }}](authorization.html)
+Before proceeding, it is recommended to review the {{ site.data.products.db }} authorization model, which is detailed in [Authorization in {{ site.data.products.db }}](authorization.html).

-This page documents procedures for managing the life cycle of CockroachDB Cloud users and roles, including:
+This page describes the procedures for managing organization users and roles:

 - Adding users to your organization, by creating them or inviting them from another organization
 - managing organization-level users roles